-Informal systems can be documented using the same notation as formal systems to create a single top-level overview of the company information system.
+Informal information systems can be documented using the same notation as formal information systems to create a single top-level overview of the company information system.

 Using a visual method

-The complexity of systems is a good reason to use visual tools to describe them.
-A graphical notation uses symbols which have the same meaning throughout.
+The complexity of information systems is a good reason to use visual tools to describe them.
+A graphical notation uses symbols that have the same meaning throughout.

 In UML (as above), a stick man means a human or systemic actor.
 An oval indicates a use case.
 In SSADM, boxes mean processes.
 The point is consistency.
 A symbol and links between them mean the same thing wherever used.

 Visual diagrams improve communication and understanding complex ideas.
 Hold interviews to determine whether recipients have a full understanding of the system in question.
 Clarity saves time.

 UML is a notation used for analysis, developed by information workers.
 It provides an appreciation of the ‘real’ scope and context outside the formal information system.

 A vision of the information used in the organisation, the impact and presence of informal networks can determine whether: